razaghimahdi/android-mvvm-simple-practice/README.md

 # Navigation:
 This components allow you to design the interactions that allow users to move across, into, and back our from the different content areas within your app.

 # Work Manager:
 There are a lot of Background processing tasks in an android application like Send Logs, upload data and Sync data with the server.
 You can create a background task and hand it off to WorkManager to run immediately or at an appropriate time.
 WorkManager choose the best way to run your task based on different factors such as the device API level and the app state.
+WE have been using different ways to do these such as: job Schedulers, Services, Loaders, Alarm Managers.
+But there are some difficulties they only support some SDK versions, it means you need to write codes to find the sdk versions and use an appropriate API.

 # Paging:
 This library makes it easier to load data to a recyclerView, step by step in your app using live data.
 This supports both large bounded list and unbounded lists, such as continuously updating feeds.